antrea-io/antrea/docs/getting-started.md

 ### Deploying Antrea in EKS and GKE

-Antrea can be deployed in NetworkPolicy only mode to an EKS cluster or a GKE cluster , and enforce NetworkPolicies for the cluster.
+Antrea can be deployed in NetworkPolicy only mode to an EKS cluster or a GKE cluster, and enforce NetworkPolicies for the cluster.
 To deploy Antrea in an EKS cluster, please refer to [the EKS installation guide](/docs/eks-installation.md).
 To deploy Antrea in a GKE cluster, please refer to [the GKE installation guide](/docs/gke-installation.md).